 The mountain yellow-legged frog was once the most abundant amphibian in the Sierra Nevada and Transverse Ranges of Southern California.
 Only a few decades ago, it was difficult to walk around many of California’s alpine lakes without tripping over these diminutive “mountain gnomes.”
 Today the hardy survivors of freezing, high-elevation winters are vulnerable to a host of modern threats, which have driven the frogs extinct in more than 93 percent of their old mountain homes.

-The Center is working to gain full federal Endangered Species Act protection for Sierra Nevada mountain yellow-legged frogs — and meanwhile, thanks to our work, the California Fish and Game Commission designated all populations of the mountain yellow-legged frog as a candidate species, the first step toward a state listing as endangered or threatened.
+And thanks to our work, the California Fish and Game Commission has designated all populations of the mountain yellow-legged frog as "candidates" for listing, the first step toward a state listing as endangered or threatened.

 Southern California mountain yellow-legged frogs have been protected under the Endangered Species Act for about a decade, but the Service has yet to develop a recovery plan to guide their management.
 To speed recovery of the frogs and other imperiled California amphibians without recovery plans, the Center launched a lawsuit to force the Service to develop the legally required plans.

 2013 proposal for federal Endangered Species Act listing

 2013 critical habitat proposal